 03 of 15

-Considered sub-shrubs but often thought of as perennials, bluebeard shrubs (Caryopteris) are deciduous and provide landscape color for the late summer.
-Along with butterflies, they attract bees; for that reason, they're not good for swimming pool landscaping.
+Considered sub-shrubs but often thought of as perennials, bluebeard shrubs (Caryopteris) are deciduous and provide landscape color for the late summer, just when the landscape can use a floral boost.
+This plant's blue flowers attract butterflies but also bees, which makes it a poor choice for landscaping near swimming pools or children's play areas.

 04 of 15